 As his career was winding down, long-time Athletic Director Donnie Whittington often said that the Boys & Girls Club did a lot more for him than what he did for the Club.
 Donnie's journey began with the countless number of hours he spent at the Club as a youth and continued with over 50 years of employment.
 He became the prime example of what the founders wanted to accomplish with their new Club many years ago: to make a life-long impact on the children of the community.

 In 1946, Concord's W.M.
 Waterfield convinced community leaders that the city could benefit by the establishment of a Boys Club, like the one he observed in Little Rock, AK.
 Over the next year, the Concord Community Boys Club was incorporated and leaders set up its first programs in the Concord Armory on Church Street until a new facility could be built.
 In early December, 1949, under the leadership of Board President Dr. T.N.
 Spencer and Executive Director Donald Sams, the Boys Club's facility on Spring Street opened with 700 members.
-Over 70 years later, with the help of a new facility constructed on the same property in 2002, the Boys & Girls Club of Cabarrus County, as it is now known, has a membership that approaches 2,000 boys and girls.
+Over 75 years later, with the help of a new facility constructed on the same property in 2002 and an expansion of that facility in 2020, the Boys & Girls Club of Cabarrus County, as it is now known, has a membership that approaches 2,000 boys and girls.

 The Club has had many transformations over the years, and not just in facilities.
 The Club has changed with the times, admitting its first African-American members in the late 1960s, and officially opening its doors to girls in 1982.
 But the Club has always stayed true to its roots and its mission of providing recreational and educational programs in a safe, positive environment.
 While some of its staff members have become institutions themselves in the community, the community has always been the Club's strongest link.
 Providing guidance and financial support, community leaders have always viewed the Club as an investment in its future.
 A quote from the program of the Club's official opening in 1949 says it best: "It's better to make boys than to mend men".